Plouf is a Swimathon and is one of the most important annual fund-raising events for our Lions Club, raising funds for worthwhile charities.

 At the end, the lengths swum are recorded at the poolside, and there will be a prize for the team swimming the most lengths.
 Only one swimmer per lane will be counted at any time, and no flippers or assistance other than floatation aids are allowed!

-Alternatively, this year we are introducing another class of entry, namely “recreational”, where the teams can focus on simply enjoying swimming lengths, with a maximum of 3 swimmers at any one time.
+Alternatively, there is another class of entry, namely “recreational”, where the teams can focus on simply enjoying swimming lengths, with a maximum of 3 swimmers at any one time.

-Our other prizes will be available to both “competitive” and “recreational” teams.
+Our other prizes (most funds raised, youngest and oldest swimmers) will be available to both “competitive” and “recreational” teams.

 How do I register ?